Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

 Irrational spectral quotients $0<\lambda\not\in\Q$ are also nonresonant, of course.
-Linearization at nodes shows how open sets of initial conditions reach blow-up, in finite real time.
-The absence of blow-up loops, by corollary \ref{corloop} (ii), prevents finite meromorphic branching and requires essential singularities.
-Our discussion of the linear case in section \ref{IrrFol} detected how nontrivial leaves of the foliation $\omega=0$ keep winding, with quasiperiodic holonomy multipliers $\exp(2\pi\mi\lambda)$.
+Analytic flow linearization at nodes shows how open sets of initial conditions reach blow-up, in finite real time.
+Our discussion of the linear case in section \ref{IrrFol} detected how nontrivial leafs of the foliation $\omega\!=\!0$ keep winding, with quasiperiodic holonomy multipliers $\exp(2\pi\mi\lambda)$.
+See remark \ref{remirr}.
 Although such quasiperiodic winding occurs arbitrarily near blow-up itself, it never quite closes up to form a discrepancy-free blow-up loop.
-Still, quasiperiodic holonomy allows us to achieve arbitrary small discrepancy gaps, upon iterating the same complex cycle $\gamma^t$ around real blow-up time $t=T=0$, over and over.
+This also prevents finite meromorphic branching, and generates essential singularities instead.
+Also in the nonlinear case, quasiperiodic holonomy allows us to achieve arbitrarily small discrepancy gaps, upon iterating the same local loop $\gamma^t\subset\C\setminus\{T\} $ around blow-up time $t\!=\!T\!=\!0$, over and over.
+Indeed, the solutions $(u(t),z(t))$ along iterated loops $\gamma^t$ \emph{almost} close up -- with arbitrarily small remaining relative errors, alias discrepancies, in the projective coordinates $u\!=\!1/x,\ z\!=\!y/x$.
+This dichotomy between rational and irrational spectral quotients $\lambda>0$ extends our linear remark \ref{remirr} to the linearizable polynomial case.